Skip to main content

 You can look up the laws of your state to find out when the statute of limitations begins for the particular harm you have suffered.

-• Determining whether you should file your case in a small claims court or a civil court
+• Whether you should file your case in a small claims court or a civil court

-• Determining the amount of money you should claim in your case and whether you can recover your filing fees if you prevail in the lawsuit
+• Whether you can recover your attorney’s fees and court fees if you prevail in the lawsuit

 • Information about the different methods of alternative dispute resolution available, such as mediation and arbitration